ismailza/Traffic-Centrality/README.md

-# Traffic Centrality Map Visualization
+# Centralization and Classification of New York City Traffic

 ## Overview
-In a collaborative effort, the **Kolmogorov** Team presents the **Traffic Centrality Map Visualization project**.
+In a collaborative effort, the **Kolmogorov** Team presents the **Centralization and Classification of New York City Traffic project**.
 Developed as part of the **Object/IoT Technologies workshop**, this advanced web portal is crafted to analyze and visualize traffic centrality within the bustling urban landscape of **New York City**.

 Leveraging the power of `React` and `Leaflet` for responsive map rendering, our portal introduces an innovative approach to visualizing traffic flow and connectivity across diverse locations.
 The core of our system is powered by the `AGNES` (Agglomerative Nesting) algorithm, enabling sophisticated data classification, segmentation, and enhanced visualization of centrality metrics.
 This integration not only boosts user engagement but also sharpens the analytical depth, offering nuanced insights into the city's structural dynamics.